New Hampshire: Free State Project

 The Free State Project (FSP) is a movement founded in 2001 to recruit at least 20,000 libertarians to move to a single low-population state (New Hampshire, was selected in 2003), to concentrate libertarian activism around a single region.
 The Free State Project emphasizes decentralized decision-making, encouraging new movers and prior residents of New Hampshire to participate in a way the individual mover deems most appropriate.
 For example, as of 2017, there were 17 so-called Free Staters elected to the New Hampshire House of Representatives, and in 2021, the New Hampshire Liberty Alliance, which ranks bills and elected representatives based on their adherence to what they see as libertarian principles, scored 150 representatives as "A−" or above rated representatives.
 Participants also engage with other like-minded activist groups such as Rebuild New Hampshire, Young Americans for Liberty, and Americans for Prosperity.
 As of April 2022, approximately 6,232 participants have moved to New Hampshire for the Free State Project.

 Transportation

 Highways

+Cannon Mountain in Franconia Notch overlooking I-93 and US Route 3.
+Both routes are major roads in New Hampshire; US Route 3 runs from the state's northernmost border to its southernmost border.